codenamezero6876/churn_predictor/README.md

 │   ├── processed/                  # Transformed churn dataset (ready to be used for ML and visualization) │   ├── visual/                     # Data to be used for visual analysis │   ├── train/                      # Training data
 │   ├── testing/                    # Testing data
+│   ├── inference/                  # Inference data
 │
 ├── logging-info/
 │   ├── logs.log                    # Logging to monitor execution and troubleshoot errors